The Australia reMADE Alliance is guided by a volunteer Secretariat from a range of different backgrounds and organisations.

 Before taking up his present position, David worked for Greenpeace UK in a series of senior campaign positions.
 Prior to joining Greenpeace, David was one of Australia's leading Indigenous rights lawyers and the author of two books on native title.
 David's most recent book is The Coal Truth: The Fight to Stop Adani, Defeat the Big Polluters and Reclaim our Democracy.
 He lives in Sydney with his partner and two daughters.

-David has been involved with A24 since the beginning and is excited about the potential for Australia Remade as a key step towards our shared flourishing future.
+David has been involved with Australia reMADE since the beginning and is excited about the potential for this work as a key step towards our shared flourishing future.

 Paul has been the National Director of GetUp since 2015.
 He led GetUp’s successful 2016 election campaign which focused on multiple areas such as stopping funding cuts to local hospitals, holding corporate tax dodgers to account and keeping climate action at the top of the agenda.
 In 2017, Paul ranked in the top 10 of the Australian Financial Review’s Power Index of the most covertly powerful people in 2017.
 Before joining GetUp, Paul led the successful campaign to stop Gunns’ proposed pulp mill in Tasmania.
 The campaign resulted in the protection of over 160,000 hectares of Tasmania’s ancient forests.